herpiko/happy-crud/README.md

 ```

+By using the code, you will have a complete CRUD endpoints at `/v1/api/user` and `/v1/api/users` (depending on the request)

-You could do a simple database query directly from URL address, like :
+On `list` method, you could do a simple database query directly from URL address, like :

-- `?name=Omama&age=19`
+- `/v1/api/users?name=Omama&age=19`

 Happy CRUD has some reserved words that used as helper in query :